pohly/enhancements/keps/sig-storage/1472/README.md

 While external-provisioner runs, it needs to update and potentially delete `CSIStorageCapacity` objects:
 - when nodes change (for central provisioning)
-- when storage classes change (for persistent volumes)
+- when storage classes change
-- when volumes were created or deleted (for central provisioning)
+- when volumes were created or deleted
 - when volumes are resized or snapshots are created or deleted (for persistent volumes)
 - periodically, to detect changes in the underlying backing store (all cases)